Lincoln Park, Newark: History and description

 Lincoln Park itself was one of three original colonial era commons and for a long time the heart of a fashionable residential district, the others being Washington Park and Military Park.
 The area is now home to the City Without Walls gallery (cWOW), Newark Symphony Hall and the Newark School of the Arts.

 The main body of Lincoln Park is bounded by Broad Street and contains several statues including Frederick Theodore Frelinghuysen, Planting the Standard of Democracy by Charles Henry Niehaus, and Captive's Choice, an historic statue erected in 1884 by Chauncey Ives, an American sculptor living in Rome, Italy.
 It depicts a young English woman who did not wish to return to her family after being held captive by American Indians during the French and Indian War.

-Lincoln Park also has a healthy and varied array of large, old-growth trees.
+Lincoln Park also has a varied array of large, old-growth trees.

 The Lincoln Park neighborhood has two community gardens.
 LPCCD is also planning a large community garden as part of its Façade project behind the old South Park Calvary United Presbyterian Church, an historically preserved facade.